| As

 been doing research on Vietnam for a long time.
 He also teaches at the

 Fulbright Economics Teaching Program (FETP) in Ho Chi Minh City.
+His

 presentation started with an overview of Vietnamfs achievements after 20